On Atomic Registers and Randomized Consensus in M&M Systems: Abstract

 \section{Abstract}

-Motivated by recent distributed systems technology~\cite{rdma,roce,iwarp,disaggmem,genz}, Aguilera \emph{et al.} introduced a hybrid model of distributed computing, called \emph{message-and-memory model} or \emph{m\&m model} for short~\cite{aguilera-etal18}.
-In this model processes can communicate by message passing and also by accessing some shared memory.
-We consider the basic problem of implementing an atomic single-writer multi-reader (SWMR) register shared by \emph{all} the processes in m\&m systems.
-Specifically, for every m\&m system, we give an algorithm that implements such a register in this system and show that it is optimal in the number of process crashes that it can tolerate.
+Motivated by recent distributed systems technology, Aguilera \emph{et al.} introduced a hybrid model of distributed computing, called \emph{message-and-memory model} or \emph{m\&m model} for short~\cite{aguilera-etal18}.
+In this model, processes can communicate by message passing and also by accessing some shared memory (e.g., through some RDMA connections).
+We first consider the basic problem of implementing an atomic single-writer multi-reader (SWMR) register shared by \emph{all} the processes in m\&m systems.
+Specifically, we give an algorithm that implements such a register in m\&m systems and show that it is optimal in the number of process crashes that it can tolerate.
 This generalizes the well-known implementation of an atomic SWMR register in a pure message-passing system~\cite{attiya1995sharing}.
+We then combine our register implementation for m\&m systems with the well-known randomized consensus algorithm of Aspnes and Herlihy~\cite{AH1990consensus}, and obtain a randomized consensus algorithm for m\&m systems that is also optimal in the number of process crashes that it can tolerate.
+Finally, we determine the minimum number of RDMA connections that is sufficient to implement a SWMR register, or solve randomized consensus, in an m\&m system with $t$ process crashes, for any given $t$.